By Stephanie Nebehay

-Colville said it was is a fundamental principle of international law that people accused of serious crimes should be tried if possible.
-The International Criminal Court (ICC) issued arrest warrants in June for Gaddafi, his son Saif al-Islam and their intelligence chief for crimes against humanity.
+It is a fundamental principle of international law that people accused of serious crimes should be tried if possible, he said.
+The International Criminal Court (ICC) issued arrest warrants in June for Gaddafi, his son Saif al-Islam and intelligence chief for crimes against humanity.

 "But if something else has happened, if someone is captured and then deliberately killed, then that is a very serious matter," he said.

 Gaddafi was fatally wounded by a bullet in his intestines following his capture, according to a doctor who examined his body, amid conflicting accounts of how the fugitive former Libyan leader met his end at the end of an eight-month uprising against his 42-year rule.